aws-samples/aws-codecommit-devops-model/README.md

 [简体中文版本](README.zh-CN.md)

+> Now this best practice model works on both AWS Global and [AWS China regions][codecommit-china-ga-news].

 AWS CodeCommit is a **managed**, **secure** and **git based** source code management service.
 AWS CodeCommit helps enterprise users to set up secure and managed SCM.
 Though it does not provide the social related features(such as forking and liking) in [Github][github] or [Gitlab][gitlab].
 It can easily work like [Gerrit Code Review][gerrit] for team collobration in any size, which is thoroughly used by Android and the projects under Eclipse Foundation.

 This best practice model consists of below guidelines and workflows,